-- 1. Follow the safety guidelines listed in the Safety instructions on page 17. - 2.
-Follow the procedure listed in the Before working inside your system on page 17.
+- 1. Follow the safety guidelines listed in the Safety instructions. - 2.
+Follow the procedure listed in the Before working inside your system.

 NOTE: The below procedure is applicable to 1U systems.
 For more information on 2U systems, see the system-specific Installation and Service Manual available at www.dell.com/poweredgemanuals.